hashicorp/ngx_http_consul_backend_module/README.md

 nginx's built-in `proxy_pass` to send traffic to that IP:PORT.

-To put it another way, requests to "http://example.com/my-service" are automatically load-balanced with Consul's health checks and randomly round-robined.
+To put it another way, requests to "http://example.com/my-service" are load-balanced among the instances registered in a Consul service, using Consul's health checks to remove unhealthy backends automatically.

 ## Architecture